aglushkov/paypal-rest-api/README.md

 ### Option `:cache`

-This option can be added to save certificates to between redeploys to validate webhooks offline.
+This option can be added to save webhook-validating certificates between redeploys to validate webhooks offline.
 By default this gem has only in-memory caching.
-Cache object must response to standard caching `#fetch(key, &block)` method.
+The `cache` object must respond to standard for caching `#fetch` method.

 By default it is `nil`, so downloaded certificates will be downloaded again after redeploys.